Miyma04/Miyma04/README.md

-## Hi there 👋 My name is Mikhail
-Backend Software Engineer
+## Hi there 👋 My name is Mikhail i'm Backend Software Engineer

 Welcome to my profile.
 I've been programming for 6 years and have worked with many languages and projects, and I love learning new technologies.
 ## main stack
 <div align="center">